ysambc/QuizU/README.md

 # QuizU Branched
-Branched / Chained logic quizzes
+Branched / Chained logic quizzes.
+Create quizzes with multiple "branches" or "paths" taking your users to different results.

 ## Description